 For information regarding available centers, please go to http;//rovernet.eu/site/esvp-map.

-Participants pay for their own travel but usually the Europeans will reimbse a minmum of 30% of the overal travel costs.
+Participants pay for their own travel, but usually the Europeans will reimburse a minimum of 30% of the overall travel costs.

 International Spirit Award